2019–20 Russian Premier League: Resumption

 On 20 June 2020, it was reported that some players of FC Dynamo Moscow (according to different sources, those were Clinton N'Jie, Nikolay Komlichenko, Charles Kaboré and Sebastian Szymański) tested positive for the virus, a day before their scheduled away game against FC Krasnodar.
-Dynamo and Krasnodar agreed to re-schedule the game for 19 July.
+Dynamo and Krasnodar agreed to reschedule the game for 19 July.
 Dynamo also confirmed that the players who tested positive were N'Jie, Kaboré and Szymański.
 Dynamo was given permission by the local office of Rospotrebnadzor to field any first-team players (with the exception of N'Jie, Kaboré and Szymański) in their next game against PFC CSKA Moscow on 27 June, as they all had several consecutive negative tests for the virus in the preceding week.
 A new permission to field first-team players who tested negative was given for the game against PFC Sochi on 1 July.

 On 25 June 2020, FC Orenburg confirmed 8 positive COVID-19 tests in the club in total, including 6 players.
 Their game against FC Krasnodar was scheduled for 27 June.
 On 26 June Orenburg officially informed the league that they will not be able to host the game.
 As there was no date available to reschedule it to (due to previous Krasnodar's game already rescheduled to the only available back-up date), it was not played at all.
 The league passed the decision on how to assign the game result to the Russian Football Union.
 On 29 June, Russian Football Union assigned 3–0 victory to Krasnodar and 0–3 loss to Orenburg.
 On 1 July, Orenburg Oblast branch of Rospotrebnadzor refused to give permission for Orenburg to hold the game against FC Ural Yekaterinburg, the game was not played.
 The only available back-up date was 19 July, and Ural was already scheduled to play their Russian Cup semifinal game on that day.
 On 3 July 2020, Russian Football Union assigned 3–0 victory to Ural and 0–3 loss to Orenburg.
 Also on 3 July, a member of Orenburg's board of trustees Vasili Stolypin announced that the club is asking FC Rubin Kazan to reschedule their game from 5 July to 19 July as Orenburg had additional positive tests and some players were diagnosed with COVID-19-caused pneumonia, including a player who had to be hospitalized on 2 July, which automatically re-sets the starting day for the new mandatory 14-day quarantine period.
 On the day of the game against Rubin, Orenburg was given permission to field the players who tested negative.